nathanielrb/mu-graph-rewriter/readme.md

 ### Example

-The following constraint, where `rdf:type` is declared as a "functional property" (see below), defines a model where bikes and cars are stored in separate graphs, and users can be authorized to see one or both of the types.
+In the following example, the constraint defines a model where bikes and cars are stored in separate graphs, and users can be authorized to see one or both of the types. `rdf:type` is declared as a "functional property" (see below).

+When a microservice in the mu-semtech architecture (so the identifier has assigned a `mu-session-id`) makes the query, the rewriter will send the rewritten query the database.

 <table>
  <thead>
   <tr>
-   <th>Constraint</th>
+   <th>Constraint (read)</th>
    <th>Query</th>
    <th>Rewritten Query</th>
   </tr>